avaframe/AvaFrame/docs/getStarted.rst

 Building your run script
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-In this section, we give an example of the workflow to run Avaframe.
+In this section, we give an example of the workflow to run AvaFrame.
 You can then create your own workflow taking the ``runOperational.py`` script as
 template.
 Start by creating a python file (``myAvaframeRunScript.py`` for example)
 and add the required elements listed below.